 Temitayo Ogunbiyi: You will wonder if we would have been friends is made possible through major support from The Andy Warhol Foundation for the Visual Arts.
-Generous support has been received from the National Endowment for the Arts and the Graham Foundation.
+Generous support has been received from the National Endowment for the Arts, with additional support from the Graham Foundation for Advanced Studies in the Fine Arts.
 The exhibition is also supported, in part, with public funds from the New York City Department of Cultural Affairs, in partnership with the City Council, and from the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.